manojkumar-jmp/explore-async/docs/01-ProcessAndThreadFoundation.md

 ### Running the Project

 1. Clone the repository.
-2. Open the **AsyncDemoSolution/AsyncDemoSolution.sln** under folder [AsyncDemoSolution](https://github.com/manojkumar-jmp/explore-async/tree/main/AsyncDemoSolution) in Visual Studio.
+2. Open the **AsyncDemoSolution.sln** under folder [AsyncDemoSolution](https://github.com/manojkumar-jmp/explore-async/tree/main/AsyncDemoSolution) in Visual Studio.
 3. Set `ProcessAndThread` as the startup project.
 4. Build and run (`F5`).